Guide to Visiting Arches National Park

 Upper Onion Creek Campground

-I just love this cute little small-town country shop set against a red rock backdrop that offers fun and unique gifts and souvenirs as well as farm fresh groceries, homemade baked goods and fresh coffee.
+This cute small-town country shop is set against a red rock backdrop offering fun and unique gifts and souvenirs as well as farm fresh groceries, homemade baked goods and fresh coffee.
 You can even grab a sandwich or salad for lunch.

-The closest city to Arches NP is Moab which offers many options for accommodations including hotels, motels, B&Bs and vacation rentals.
+The closest city to Arches NP is Moab which offers many options for accommodations including hotels, motels, B&Bs and vacation rentals, and is located just 10–15 minutes from the park entrance.
+Because there are no hotels inside Arches itself, most visitors base themselves here.

 Just east off the park road between Courthouse Towers and the Windows Area are the unique petrified sand dunes.
 A site where ancient sand dunes once covered the landscape.
 Over time, the sand drifts became covered in layers of sediment, compressing them and cementing them into hardened rock.
 The overlaying subsequent material eroded away with time exposing the original hardened dunes.
 The dunes are about 0.5 miles out and require cross-country hiking as there is no trail to them.
 Don’t worry, it’s hard to get lost out there but if you do, just head west and eventually you’ll hit the main road.